Chandrashekhar6272Mishra/Daily-Motivation-Generator1/README.md

        pip install python-dotenv

    OR (Quick test only):
-     Hardcode your key in project.py (not recommended for GitHub): co = cohere.Client("your-api-key-here")
+     Hardcode your key in code.py:
+       co = cohere.Client("your-api-key-here")

 4. Run the App